KelvinLam05/KelvinLam05/README.md

 ## ABOUT ME

 I'm a self-taught data scientist passionate about data science in general and machine learning in particular.
-I am currently looking for a job.
-I've worked on a few machine learning and statistics projects in classification, regression, NLP, and unsupervised learning.

 ### CURRENTLY LEARNING